ping-n/Plantogotchi-Documentation/README.md

 Day Two:

-Day Two involve more planning as a team, such as we library we could use to build the application.
+Day Two involve more planning as a team, such as which library we could use to build the application.
 Alex was assigned the responsibility to work on the back-end, while I set up react structure for the front-end and begin researching library such Formik and Css framework we could use to speed up development time.

 <img src="./docs/Trello-B/DAY-2.png" width="80%">

 Day Three:

 Day Three involves finishing the MVP of the rails api and research on how to implement authentication to our application.
-As a team we settle on using jwt token as a form of authentication.
+As a team we settle on using jwt token as main form of authentication.
 I worked on implementing the basic route we need to get start.

 <img src="./docs/Trello-B/DAY-3.png" width="80%">

 Day Four:

-Day Four we had our daily stand up and a short meeting where we decided to use semantic-ui-react for styling our application.
+Day Four we had our daily stand up and a short meeting where we decide to use semantic-ui-react for styling our application.
 Alex finished off rails api which give us access to a live database which we can use to start testing out basic user authentication.
-We implemented JWT token with knock and did more research on how to implement it with the front-end by having protected route.
+We implemented JWT token with knock and did more research on how to implement it with the React front-end by having protected route.

 <img src="./docs/Trello-B/DAY-4.png" width="80%">